Akshay1221/android-challenge/README.md

 	- Find the most recent commits (choose at least 25 or more of the commits)
 	- Create a ListView that groups the recent commits by author in a custom view.
 	- [Click here](example.jpg) for a screenshot mock up of what the final product should look like
-3. Commit and Push your code to your new repository
+3. Commit and Push your code to your new repository.
-4. Email us the link at akhil@loktra.com, we will review your code and get back to you
+4. Email us the link at akhil@loktra.com, we will review your code and get back to you.